Roomful of Blues

 “Jubilant, jazzy R&B...boisterous horn-propelled magnificence...infectiously joyous spirit” —Blues Music Magazine

-Roomful of Blues guitarist Chris Vachon first joined Roomful in 1990, and has been leading the band since 1998.
+Roomful of Blues guitarist and bandleader Chris Vachon first joined in 1990 and has been leading the band since 1998.
 Guitar Player says Vachon’s guitar playing “burns with explosive solos and a delightfully greasy sense of rhythm.”
 The band has maintained its signature sound through great musicianship and a stellar horn section—featuring tenor and alto saxophonist Rich Lataille, who first joined the band in 1970.
 Lataille’s masterful playing can evoke either the fat-toned, honking sax of the glory days of early rock or the cool elegance of big band swing jazz.

 The long and winding road which leads to the Roomful of Blues of today can be followed all the way back to 1967 when a group of southern Rhode Island teenagers with a shared passion for the blues formed a straight-ahead Chicago-style electric blues band to explore the music of their heroes.
 They added a horn section (including Rich Lataille) in 1970 and released their self-titled debut album in 1977 on Island Records (reissued on Hyena Records), which brought them to the attention of fans and critics from coast to coast.